Reidmen/jllm/README.md

 # JLLM
-This repository contains pieces of code to run `Llama-3.2-1B` or `Qwen3-0.6B`.
+This repository contains pieces of code to run `Qwen3` models (`0.6B, 4B, 8B, 14B`).

-The goal is educational and aims at providing a `JAX` implementation of each architecture component.
+The goal is educational and aims at providing a `JAX` implementation of `Qwen` and `Llama` models powerful enough to use all Colab resources (v2-8 TPU).

+> [!NOTE]
+> This repository is strongly based on (jax-llm-exampled)[https://github.com/jax-ml/jax-llm-examples/tree/main].
+> The models implemented here do NOT have quantization (yet), and variable/function definitions more verbose.
+> All credits MUST go to the JAX team.

 ## Setup Environment